-GUI libraries to be loaded, which we do not want when using calibre from the command line calibre has many different ways to store configuration data (a legacy of its long history).
+GUI libraries to be loaded, which we do not want when using calibre # from the command line from calibre plugins.interface demo.config import ConfigWidget calibre has many different ways to store configuration data (a legacy of its long history).
 The recommended way is to use the JSONConfig class, which stores your configuration information in a .json file.

 '''

-from calibre_plugins.interface_demo.config import ConfigWidget

 return ConfigWidget()

 '''